 The Designer Crafting Logos by Hand

 Mark Fox works the old way—by hand.
 At his drafting table, Rapidograph pens, triangle rulers, circle templates, and French curves surround carefully taped sheets of paper and vellum.
 He builds forms slowly, layering ink lines, measuring proportions, and refining curves by eye.
 Every stroke is intentional.
+Every angle is measured.
 Every detail is considered.
-Every angle is considered.
-It’s a practice rooted in patience, discipline, and a deep respect for craft.
+It’s mark-making rooted in patience, discipline, and a deep respect for craft.

-Mark is not just a skilled hand—he is a designer, educator, and author who has spent decades refining the art of trademarks, icon systems, and custom lettering at Design is Play, the San Francisco studio he cofounded with his partner and wife Angie Wang in 2007.
+Mark is not just a skilled designer—he’s an educator and author who has spent decades refining the art of trademarks, icon systems, and custom lettering at Design is Play, the San Francisco studio he cofounded with his partner and wife Angie Wang in 2007.
 With roots stretching back to his two-decade career under the studio name BlackDog, Mark brings a hands-on approach to everything he designs.

 Symbols: A Handbook for Seeing by Mark Fox and Angie Wang.